DJayalath/ImSter/README.md

 `java -jar ImSter-xxx.jar decode -i input.png -p password`

 The decoded message goes to stdout.
 Any errors encountered will be sent to stderr.

+For examples of usage in scripts for bulk encryption/decryption see the [examples](examples) folder.

 ## Requirements